Model Context Protocol (MCP) at First Glance: Studying the Security and Maintainability of MCP Servers: Methodology

 \subsubsection{Validating the Issue Patterns Identified by LLM-Jury}

 While prior work~\cite{lin2024engineering} reports a sufficient inter-rater agreement between LLM-Jury and human annotators, we independently validate its clustering results on our dataset.
-We randomly sample 25 issues from each category (vulnerabilities, code smells, and bugs), resulting in 75 samples.
-Each of the first two authors of this study works as a human reviewer and independently labels each issue.
-Then, two human reviewers resolve the disagreements, e.g., around naming and granularity, through discussions.
+First, we randomly sample 25 issues from each category (vulnerabilities, code smells, and bugs), resulting in 75 samples.
+Second, the first two authors of this study independently assign a pattern label to each of the 75 sampled issues.
+Third, the authors meet to discuss and resolve any disagreements, producing a final, human-consensus ground truth label for each issue.
 Finally, to quantify agreement, we compute Fleiss’ Kappa~\cite{falotico2015fleiss} across all three raters: the two human reviewers and the LLM-Jury system.
 We observe that all three raters have a perfect agreement for vulnerabilities ($\kappa = 1.0$) and near-perfect agreement for code smells and bugs ($\kappa = 0.9$), indicating high confidence in the quality of the issue patterns derived by the LLM-Jury system.